uktrade/digital-workspace-v2/docs/search.md

 - News needs to prioritise recency - does all content?
 - What are all the different categories from an indexing point of view (e.g. is "working at DBT" content distinct from general content in any significant way?)
 - We add alt tags to content, right?
-- Do we index excepts any differently to content?
+- Do we index excerpts any differently to content?
 Slightly higher boosted?
 - Index excerpts with their own boost variable
 - some sort of self-serve debug (why doesnt something turn up)
 - people - boosts on having profile pic and profile completeness